yaazkal/ansible-role-bastille/README.md

 ## Requirements

-You should have a fresh FreeBSD 12.1 installation with Python installed (3.7 recommended).
+This has been tested on FreeBSD 13.0 with Python installed (3.7 recommended).

 ## Role variables